Terms and conditions

 - Any commercially common or technically unavoidable deviations in terms of colour, dimensions, weight and appearance are not considered to be defects.

-- The due date of all claims and defences in respect of the Seller and third parties engaged by the Seller in executing a Purchase Agreement, shall be one (1) year for business Buyers.
+- The due date of all claims and defenses in respect of the Seller and third parties engaged by the Seller in executing a Purchase Agreement, shall be one (1) year for business Buyers.

 - The Seller shall deliver products according to the specifications, quality and amount stated in the confirmation of the order, ensuring the features the Buyer may expect under customary use based on the agreement.